pweingardt/KSPMissionController/README.md

 ####Rover Missions:
 These contracts will have you landing a rover on a celestial body.
 Highly recommend that you use other mods that have Unmanned Science parts for these missions.
 They make the missions much more fun.
 Also these missions pay out more science then most other contract type missions.

+.60 update this has been replaced with a new Rover Science mission with its own part that needs to be placed on your rovers.

 ##Custom Contracts